the-turing-way/the-turing-way/book/website/communication/citable/citable-cffinit.md

 Second page of the form, for Authors.
 Author addition in progress.
 CC-BY-SA.
 ```

-After adding one author, you have the minimum required information for a CFF file.
+After adding one author, you have the minimum required information for a valid `CITATION.cff` file.
 Add more authors as needed.
 Click next afterwards to continue.